SSOFB/StreetArtAberdeen/README.md

 - [x] Tag view
 - [ ] Feedback form with file/image
 - [ ] Add "not there anymore" field, and display logic
+- [ ] Move config and settings out of code
+- [x] Handle titles for places with no map set, like, in the harbour

 ## Project links